 - #LeftInLockdown – Parent carers’ experiences of lockdown, June 2020.
 Our original survey of parent carers which received over 4,000 responses.
 They told us that in 76% of cases, the vital care and support they relied on had stopped altogether, leaving parents and young siblings taking on all care responsibilities around the clock.

-- Nearly three quarters (71%) of disabled children have seen progress managing their conditions – and their overall development – regress in the pandemic.
+- Nearly three quarters (71%) of disabled children’s progress managing their conditions – and their overall development – regressed.

-- 40% of local authorities have cut respite care for families in the pandemic– despite the prevalence of relationship breakdown and social isolation in parents.
+- 40% of local authorities cut respite care for families – despite the prevalence of relationship breakdown and social isolation in parents.

-- Parental anxiety was consistently high in the pandemic with more than 80% of parent carers of disabled children having some form of anxiety despite the easing of restrictions.
+- More than 80% of parent carers of disabled children had some form of anxiety despite the easing of restrictions.

-- 72% of parents report that their child is often unhappy, downhearted or tearful.
+- 72% of parents reported that their child was often unhappy, downhearted or tearful.

 In light of the significant detrimental impacts disabled children and their families have experienced throughout the pandemic.
 Then there was silence includes five steps for central and local government to take to ensure that disabled children and families have the same opportunities for recovery as their peers.
 These build on our existing calls for specific, funded recovery policies